ozone10/7zip-Dark7zip/README.md

     - 2 - apply Mica material
     - 3 - apply "acrylic" effect
     - 4 - apply Mica Alt material
+  - colorizeTitleBar - on Windows 11 applies same colors as dialog background and static text on title bar, with `micaExtend=1` this option will be ignored
+    - 0 - Use system colors (default)
+    - 1 - Use custom colors (backgroundDlg and text)

 Values for custom colors are in RGB hex format - RRGGBB.